Xinzel1/XinzeLi.github.io/index.md

 You can use the [editor on GitHub](https://github.com/Xinzel1/XinzeLi.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-I am a second year PhD student at the University of Chicago.
+I am a first year PhD student at the University of Chicago.

 ### Education